AndyMic03/Polaris/SETUP.md

 Create a CSV file named `textHints.csv` in the `game` folder.

 This file contains textual hints for the locations.
-Each column represents a location, and each row corresponds to a game or a team.
-The first row must contain the location names.
+Each column represents a milestone, and each row corresponds to a team.
+The first row must contain the milestone names.
 The first cell of the document contains the game name.

 ### Image Hints

 Create a CSV file named `imageHints.csv` in the `game` folder.

 This file contains image hints for each location.
-Similar to `textHints.csv`, columns represent locations, rows represent games/teams, and the first row contains location names.
+Similar to `textHints.csv`, columns represent milestones, rows represent teams, and the first row contains the milestone names.

 #### Valid Image Sources: